lsbjordao/academic/content/author/admin/_index.md

 - Visitors
 ---

-Lucas Jordão is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Lucas Jordão has experience and interest in teaching and research.
+He was a teacher of Scince and Biology...
+Regarding research, he is a specialist it the genus Mimosa (Leguminosae) and develops taxonomic, nomenclatural, systematics, and biogeographical studies.
+During his master research, he develops taxonomic studies of Mimosa in the state of Rio de Janeiro/RJ, Brazil.
+During his PhD research, he carried out phylogenetic studies using molecular data and taxonomical revision of four series within Mimosa.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Lorem ipsum dolor sit amet.